 Cats — we love them like family, but let’s face it: we could do without all of the smells that come along with them.
-From litter boxes to bad breath to just general pet odor, these animal funks can unfortunately become the one thing guests remember most about your home, no matter how well decorated it may be.
+From litter boxes to general pet odor, these animal smells can unfortunately become the one thing guests remember most about your home.
 Here are a few of our favorite tips to minimize household odors.

 - Find the right litter for you and your pet(s) — try a few different brands until you find one that works best at keeping the smell under control.

 - Mix baking soda into your cat’s litter as an added defense against odor.